-Term 4: Monday 6 October - Friday 19 December (Friday 5 December last day for Year 11 and Year 12 students)
+Term 4: Monday 6 October - Friday 19 December

-- 4 November Melbourne Cup Day

-- 28 October Year 12 Exams (VCAA) begin

-- 17 21 November Unit 1 & 2 Year 11 Exams

-- 24 26 November Feedback and step up to Year 12 2025

-- 1 December 5 December 2026 Headstart (2026 VCE/VCE VM classes)
+- 4 November Melbourne Cup Day - 1 December 5 December 2026 Headstart (2026 VCE/VCE VM classes)

 SCHOOL INFORMATION

 The partnership between a school and home is essential in supporting students throughout their educational journey.
 Throughout the year there will be many opportunities to become involved.
 The school aims to have ongoing contact with home and we do this primarily through Compass.